General access services

 An inter-regional service will also connect Tasmania’s major cities, including Devonport to Launceston and Launceston to Hobart.

 The Department has developed General Access Service Standards which describe the various levels of service that might be delivered to a community based on need and demand

 These standards contain services tables which are based on a hierarchy, ranging from a high frequency link (such as Glenorchy to Hobart along Main Road) to a daily service (usually occurring in regional and rural areas, either operating every day or a couple of times a week).

-The levels used for Project 2018 are as follows:
+The levels used for the bus services review are as follows: